 “In Martin Scorcese’s classics from ‘The Irishman’ to ‘Goodfellas’, black hats target valuable cargo in freight trailers such as sides of weapons and cigarettes – items one could easily sell at a discount on the black market.
 In reality, during recent times, anti-socials in African countries went with the same but followed market trends and demands like medicines, food items, chemicals, and pieces of machinery.”

-Freight cargo theft in logistics – African region
+Transport cargo theft in logistics – South Africa & other regions

 - (Jan 2020 – May 2021)